caddy-dns/route53/README.md

                                   #   defaults to $AWS_REGION
                                   #   or us-east-1 (Route53 default)

-    wait_for_propagation true     # optional, defaults to true in libdns/route53 1.6
+    wait_for_route53_sync true    # optional, defaults to true in caddy-dns/route53 1.6+
-                                  #   note that this is internal AWS propagation,
+                                  #   waits for internal AWS Route53 synchronization,
-                                  #   not external DNS
+                                  #   consider switching off if using lots of zones

+    skip_route53_sync_on_delete true
+                                  # optional, defaults to true
+                                  #   if true, skips waiting for Route53 sync on delete
+                                  #   operations for better performance

-    max_wait_dur 60               # seconds, optional, defaults to 60 in libdns/route53 1.6
+    route53_max_wait 2m           # optional, defaults to 1m in libdns/route53 1.6+
+                                  #   accepts Go duration format (e.g., "2m", "120s")
+                                  #   or plain integers (seconds) for backward compatibility

-    max_retries 5                 # optional, defaults to 5 in libdns/route53 1.6
+    max_retries 5                 # optional, defaults to 5 in libdns/route53 1.6+
     profile "real-profile"        # optional, rarely needed, defaults to $AWS_PROFILE session_token "TOKEN..."      # optional, rarely needed, defaults to $AWS_SESSION_TOKEN